Feyerabend/vm/vm5/README.md

 A very limited VM shows us the functionality of adding a *new data structure*, a list, using the GC.

-Some things have changed from the latest GC above.
 The heap is still a dynamically allocated array of object pointers.
 It starts with a predefined size and can grow as needed.
 If the heap becomes full, the program triggers garbage collection and may also extend the heap.
 Initially, the heap is of a fixed size (`INITIAL_HEAP_SIZE`), and grows (`HEAP_INCREMENT`) if needed.

+Some things have changed slightly from the latest GC above.
 In this VM numbers are *added* to a linked list structure (but *no addition* between numbers).
 Numbers can also be *removed* from specific indices in the list.
 After deletion,